“Let’s play with it.”

 “It’s not my fault we tossed Duncan out the window instead of pushing him out of his chair,” mused Antoine.
-“I need to work on controlling my power, and he shouldn’t have been calling me an ant.”
+“I need to work on controlling my power, and he shouldn’t have been calling me ‘ant-faced Antoine’.”

 “Find anything cool?”
 Aryana’s ears perked forward, looking expectantly at Antoine as she brushed aside sandy-brown strands of hair.
 “Anything they’ve kept from us?”

-“Is there anything in there that unlocks stuff?” inquired Aryana, leaning over her desk with paws planted, nearly striking Vincent with her tail as it whipped back and forth.
-“You should let Squawky out.”
+“Is there anything in there that unlocks stuff?” asked Aryana, leaning over her desk with paws planted, nearly striking Vincent with her tail as it whipped back and forth.
+“You should break Squawky out.”

-All eyes turned to Glendencal, the unruly and brightly colored bird-of-paradise, who shifted nervously on his perch at the sudden attention.
+All eyes turned to Glendencal, the unruly, brightly-colored bird-of-paradise who shifted nervously on his perch at the sudden attention.

 “Hmm.
 I know I saw something like that.
-Gimmie a second and I’ll find it again.”
+Give me a second and I’ll find it again.”

 Greg’s eyes bulged and his tail bristled.

 “No. Antoine, no!” the raccoon’s voice squeaked.
-“How could he not find out if you let his familiar out?
+“How could Professor Dalton not find out if you let his familiar out?
 That cage is magically sealed.”

 “You worry too much,” chuckled Antoine as he pulled back the billowy white-and-blue sleeves of his academy robes and took aim at the cage.
 “I’m a natural.”